Summer 2014 Orientation

-All newly admitted students (including transfer students from other schools in the USA and students rising from undergraduate to graduate level) must attend ISSS’s check-in on Thursday, January 2, 2014.
-Please come directly to the Clemente Center (#37 on this map) to check in.
-Check-in will be from 12:00pm - 4:00pm, so please plan accordingly.
+All newly admitted students (including transfer students from other schools in the USA and students rising from undergraduate to graduate level) must check-in at the ISSS Office, located in room 334 on the 3rd floor of the Florida Tech Commons Building (#58 on this map) between the hours of 10:00am and 3:00pm.

 It is very important that you bring your immigration documentation with you, i.e. your I-20 or DS-2019, passport, visa, and I-94 card (if you receive one).
 We will not be able to check you in unless you have this documentation with you.

-As an international student, the Office of International Student and Scholar Services (ISSS) will be your primary point of contact on campus.
+As an international student, the ISSS Office will be your primary point of contact on campus.
 Our role is to help you acclimate to Florida Tech through our services and programs and act as your primary liaison with the United States Department of Immigration.
 Your status in the United States is our primary concern.

 Before your arrival, be sure to review important predeparture and arrival information as well as the International Student's Resource Guide for important information you need to know as an international student coming to the United States.
 We also recommend you visit Homeland Security's "Study in the States" website for information on how to study in the U.S. and how to maintain your visa status.
 The Office of International Student and Scholar Services has made arrangements for a one-time courtesy service to first-time international students from Orlando Airport.
 Be sure to visit the Airport Pickup webpage to place your request for airport pickup.